Child Struggling With Math Facts? What Parents Should Notice Early

 Final thoughts

 Sometimes that signal means your child needs calmer fluency practice.
-Sometimes it means the curriculum is a poor fit.
-Sometimes it means there is a deeper number-sense issue that deserves more targeted help.
+Sometimes it means the skill gap needs more structured support.
+Sometimes it points to a deeper number-sense issue that deserves closer attention.

 The sooner you spot the pattern, the sooner you can choose support that actually matches it.